 - ad hoc financial assistance for undergraduates studying Geography.

-To apply, please submit to your Tutor the application form.
-Your Tutor needs to approve the form and pass it on to the Senior Tutor.
+To apply, please submit the application form and include the crsid of your Tutor and Director of Studies in the appropriate box.
 The application must include a statement of your likely expenditure (itemised as appropriate e.g. travel, books and computing resources, other equipment, source materials or other geography-related expenses) and an account of no more than 1,000 words of the project, travel or need for equipment.
 It should also state how you would benefit from receiving funds.
 You should not have already received full funding for any items you include.

 The initial deadline for applications is the end of Lent Full Term.
 A decision on awards will then be taken by the Senior Tutor, the Master and the Director of Studies in Geography.
 If funds remain unspent after this first round of applications, later applications may be considered.